Professional Maintenance Management for Owner-Flown Aircraft

 (EAA presently defines aircraft built before 1945 as “antique,” from 1945 to 1955 as “classic,” and from 1956 and 1971 as “contemporary.”
 EAA updates these definitions from time to time.)

-Savvy has to be very careful with respect to protection from liability, given the extremely litigious nature of today’s aviation maintenance environment.
-Savvy carries its own aviation comprehensive general liability (ACGL) insurance.
+Given the extremely litigious nature of today’s aviation maintenance environment, Savvy has to be very careful with respect to protection from liability.
+Savvy carries its own $5 million comprehensive general liability (CGL) insurance.
 Savvy’s service agreement with its clients also includes a mutual hold-harmless clause.

-Having Savvy added to the client’s aircraft liability policy as an additional insured accomplishes these objectives.
+Having Savvy added to the client’s aircraft liability policy as an AI accomplishes these objectives.
 In our experience, virtually every insurance company that insures GA aircraft is willing to do this.
 Most major GA underwriters do this at no additional premium, since underwriters realize that Savvy’s professional maintenance management actually lowers their risk of having a claim.
-(A few underwriters charge a small additional “nuisance fee,” generally $100 or less.)
+(A few underwriters charge a small additional “nuisance fee.”)

-Note that Savvy carries its own $5 million Aviation Comprehensive General Liability (ACGL) policy which provides Savvy primary coverage in the event of a liability judgment, so the likelihood of any dilution of your liability coverage limits is extremely small.
+Note that Savvy carries its own $5 million CGL policy which provides Savvy primary coverage in the event of a liability judgment, so the likelihood of any dilution of your liability coverage limits is extremely small.
+In fact, since Savvy’s founding in 2008, the company has never been sued and has never made an insurance claim.

-Savvy’s requirement to be added to your aircraft insurance as an additional insured is really no different than when an aircraft owner takes flight training from BPPP or CPPP or FlightSafety or SimCom, and the training organization requires that it be added to the owner’s policy as an additional insured.
+Savvy’s requirement to be added to your aircraft insurance as an AI is really no different than when an aircraft owner takes flight training from BPPP or CPPP or FlightSafety or SimCom, and the training organization requires that it be added to the owner’s policy as an AI.

-NOTE: The requirement that Savvy be added to the aircraft’s insurance as an “additional insured” applies only to aircraft enrolled in our full-service SavvyMx managed maintenance program.
+NOTE: The requirement that Savvy be added to the aircraft’s insurance as an AI applies only to aircraft enrolled in our full-service SavvyMx managed maintenance program.
 It does not apply to aircraft enrolled in our other services (SavvyQA, SavvyPrebuy, SavvyBreakdown, SavvyAnalysis).

 Call or email your insurance broker or agent and ask that Savvy be added to your aircraft liability policy as an “additional insured” (AI).
 Ask your broker or agent to obtain a “certificate of insurance” (COI) for: